VAT for small business – a small-scale operation is exempted from VAT

 - Sales of goods and services subject to VAT.

-- VAT-exempt sales of goods and services listed in the VAT Act, such as export sales and intra-Community supply.
+- Certain sales of goods and services listed in the VAT Act as tax-exempt, such as export sales and intra-Community supply.

 Do not include the following: